ArjaanBuijk/CarND_Behavioral_Cloning_P3/writeup_report.md

 ![track2](https://github.com/ArjaanBuijk/CarND_Behavioral_Cloning_P3/blob/master/images/track2-crash-image-processing.gif?raw=true)

-Up to this point in my model development, I had created training data sets for track 1 and track 2, driving the car in the middle of the road, in both directions.
+Up to this point in my model development, I had created training data sets for track 1 and track 2, driving the car in the center of the road, in both directions.
 This was a lot of data already, but still the car crashed.
-My observation was that the "autonomous driver" lost track of the middle line and then did not know what to do.
+My observation was that the "autonomous driver" lost track of the center line and then did not know what to do.
 Reviewing the training data, I realized that this type of situation was not yet covered and the model was not trained how to respond.

 I created 4 additional training data sets.
 For track 1 & track 2, I drove while 'hugging the line'.
 I did this for the right line and the left line.
 Here I am showing the training data created for track2, hugging the left line: